-Overseas infrastructure values are determined in accordance with generally accepted valuation principles, in compliance with article 5 (3) of the Luxembourg law of 15 June 2004 on investment companies in risk capital.
-The infrastructure portfolio managed by MandG Investments is valued by the investment manager using guidelines set out by the International Private Equity and Venture Capital (IPEV) Valuation Guidelines.
+Overseas infrastructure values are determined in accordance with generally accepted valuation principles, in compliance with article 5 (3) of the Luxembourg law of 15 June 2004 on investment companies in risk capital, and using guidelines set out by the International Private Equity and Venture Capital (IPEV) Valuation Guidelines.
 The value of infrastructure as at 31st March 2019 was £356.0m (31st March 2018: £297.8m).